-6 China, Turkey, Italy, Mexico and Argentina are examples of countries that allow only business owners to file for bankruptcy.
-Chile and the Czech Republic are examples of countries that allow individuals to file for bankruptcy, but do not allow discharge debt in bankruptcy (Efrat, 2002).
-In Germany, the first bankruptcy law that allowed individual consumers to have debt discharged in bankruptcy was only adopted in 1999.
+14 China, Turkey, Italy, Mexico and Argentina are examples of countries that allow only business owners to go bankrupt.
+Chile and the Czech Republic are examples of countries that allow individuals to file for bankruptcy, but do not discharge debt in bankruptcy (Efrat, 2002).
+In Germany, the first bankruptcy law that allowed individual consumers to have debt discharged in bankruptcy was adopted in 1999.